 Organise training.
 The company:

-must take reasonable steps to enable its directors and PDMRs to understand their obligations and responsibilities as directors/PDMRs;
+must take reasonable, pro-active steps to enable its directors and PDMRs to understand their obligations and responsibilities as directors/PDMRs;

-should arrange training for the directors and other PDMRs to inform them of their disclosure obligations and provide them with a copy of the written policy.
-If any director fails to disclose dealings in a company's securities to the company due to a lack of understanding of his duties, the company may be held responsible by the FCA for breach of Listing Principle 1 as well as the individual director being liable for failure to make the disclosure; and
+should arrange regular training for the directors and other PDMRs to inform them of their disclosure obligations and provide them with a copy of the written policy.
+It is not sufficient for a company to rely on the experience and knowledge of its directors and other PDMRs.
+If any director fails to disclose dealings in a company's securities to the company due to a lack of understanding of his duties, the company may be held responsible by the FCA for breach of Premium Listing Principles 1 and 2 as well as the individual director being liable for failure to make the disclosure; and

-should consider requiring each director and PDMR to acknowledge that he is aware of and understands his disclosure obligations and has received a copy of the company's written policy.
+should consider requiring each director and PDMR to acknowledge in writing that he is aware of and understands his disclosure obligations and has received a copy of the company's written policy.
+Where acknowledgements are in writing, ensure that the company receives all such written acknowledgements.
 The company should also consider the need for refresher training.

 Identify a contact person/team.
 Identify a contact person/team with detailed knowledge of the DTR disclosure regime to answer questions from directors, other PDMRs and their connected persons.
 The person/team should be, or include, a member of the company secretarial department if it is involved in the clearance procedure for the Model Code.